Loading

 Highlighting the order number

 Cases where the cell is blank means that that specific line did not have a certain value.
-For example, in my test order, "Erin's Test Product" doesn't have a SKU, so that cell was left alone:
+For example, in this test order, "Erin's Test Product" doesn't have a SKU, so that cell was left alone:

 Highlighting empty cell